English Schools Cricket Association (ESCA) 1951-1952

 The letter was dated 1st August 1951 and was headed – “England versus Wales at Old Trafford Manchester”.
 It commenced … “It is my pleasure to inform you that you have been selected to play in the above game on Thursday and Friday, 9th and 10th August 1951”.
 I read no more for a few seconds.
 I was quite genuinely overcome with emotion.
 I then read the remainder of the letter which contained basic details of travel and accommodation arrangements.
 There was a requirement for players to bring “either sheets or a sleeping bag”!
 ESCA funds were obviously limited in those utilitarian post-war days.

 Arriving at Old Trafford I remember being immediately impressed by the size and splendour of the pavilion and playing area.
 We were greeted in the dressing room by Mr Herbert Sutcliffe, a relatively small unsmiling man dressed in a grey suit and who presented us with our caps.
 The England team included my opening partner, Peter Marner, who later played for Lancashire and Leicestershire, Ken Taylor later of England and Yorkshire and who scored a very good 50, and Ray Swallow who later played for Derbyshire.
-Les Savill, later of Essex, was 12th man.
+Les Savill, later of Essex, was the 12th man.
 The foresight of the England selectors obviously stood them in good stead!
 The Welsh team also included Bob Barber, later of England, Lancashire and Warwickshire.

 Sadly the match ended prematurely as a draw on the second day due to the inclement Manchester weather.
-If I may be permitted to digress slightly, one of my wicket keeping victims was Bob Barber and a note in the now long gone News Chronicle, who were sponsoring the match, referred to my performance as ..”there has been less composed keeping seen in the County Championship at Old Trafford this summer”.
+If I may be permitted to digress slightly, one of my wicket keeping victims was Bob Barber and a note in the now long gone News Chronicle, who was sponsoring the match, referred to my performance as ..”there has been less composed keeping seen in the County Championship at Old Trafford this summer”.

 In 1952, I was again selected to play against Wales, this time at Swansea.
 Although there was no trial involved, the letter of invitation included a note that I had been appointed as Captain which I naturally considered to be a very great honour.
 I felt at the time, having just left school at the end of the summer term, that it was the pinnacle of cricketing achievement for a Grammar Schoolboy to captain his country at that level.